The definitive guide to Amazon S3

 Let's ignore the official AWS definition for a second.
 My definition for S3 is

 a secure, massive place to store your data, with powerful tools like versioning, event triggers, automatic replication and a truly impressive data durability.
-Oh and it's incredibly cheap too!
+Oh and it's very cheap too!

 The first and probably most important detail of a storage system is its guaranteed durability.
 By default S3 provides 99.999999999% (that's eleven 9s) object durability.
 It means that if you store 1.000.000.000 (1 billion) objects into it, you can expect to lose 1 object every 10 years on average.

-If that seems unreasonable to you, well, I'm sorry because no other storage system on the Earth provides the same guarantees.
+If that seems unreasonable to you, well, I'm sorry because you will find no other storage system on Earth with better guarantees.

 The way S3 achieves that impressive number of 9s is by replicating the object automatically in multiple Availability Zones, of which I want to talk in another post.

 Another very important characteristic of a Web service today is availability.
 AWS S3 guarantees 99.99% availability, which translates to ~52 minutes of downtime per year.
-If you are building a large scale e-commerce website you may want to protect your website from downtimes using a CDN like CloudFront or CloudFlare.
-For many other use cases you may tolerate 52 minutes.
+This may not be great if you are building a large scale e-commerce website, in which case you may want to protect your website from downtimes using a caching CDN like CloudFront or CloudFlare.
+For many other use cases, 52 minutes per year is perfectly fine.

 Going back to the official definition, the most important part to understand is object storage.
 Many have compared S3 to a large FTP server, NFS or other Internet based file storage solutions.
 The issue here is that Amazon S3 does not store files, but objects.

-It may look like a semantic issue, but there is more under the mere words!
+It is not just a semantic issue... there is more under the mere words!

 S3 is not a Network filesystem and as such it provides no hierarchy of directories.
 Rather it stores objects labeled with a key.
 Objects are created and updated atomically and in their entirety.
-You cannot partially overwrite an object, you must replace the whole object.
+You cannot partially overwrite an object, you can only replace an object entirely.

-When you store an object into S3 you assign it a key, just like you would give a file a name.
-Often the keys are constructed to simulate an unix filesystem path, but still, there's no directory there.
+When you store an object into S3 you give it a key, just like you would give a file a name.
+Often the keys are constructed to mimic an unix filesystem path, but remember, there is no directory there.
 If an object is keyed with

 subdir have been created.
 We just have an object whose name (key) is literally